neonvoidvibes/aia-v4-backend/COMPLETE_FIX_SUMMARY.md

 ## Summary

-Two independent bugs created the perfect storm:
+Three interconnected bugs created the perfect storm:
-1. Frontend didn't persist mode to backend
+1. **Bug #1:** Frontend didn't persist mode changes (used `setTranscriptListenMode()` instead of `handleTranscriptListenModeChange()`)
-2. Backend tried to read from non-existent Supabase column
+2. **Bug #2:** Backend tried to read from non-existent Supabase columns instead of request payload
+3. **Bug #3:** Supabase API calls failed because database columns were never created

-Both bugs had to be fixed for "some" mode to work.
+All three bugs had to be fixed for "some" mode to work.
 Now:
-- Frontend correctly persists mode and sends in every request
+- Frontend correctly sends mode in every canvas request ✅
-- Backend correctly reads mode from request (not Supabase)
+- Backend correctly reads mode from request payload (not Supabase) ✅
+- localStorage provides UI persistence (no Supabase needed) ✅
-- Architecture is consistent with main chat
+- Architecture is consistent with main chat ✅
+- No more console errors or failed API calls ✅
-- All transcript modes work correctly
+- All transcript modes work correctly ✅